Fees

 Expert Witness (Litigation)

 My fees for testifying as an IRS expert witness depend upon the case, location of the trial, and other variables.
-If you are an attorney, plaintiff, or defendant involved in litigation and are in need of an expert in matters relating to IRS tax law or procedures, contact me to discuss your case and the potential value of my testimony.
+If you are an attorney, plaintiff, or defendant involved in litigation and need an expert in matters relating to IRS tax law or procedures, contact me to discuss your case and the potential value of my testimony.

 Why We Don’t Have Fixed Fees